REPORTING PROHIBITED CONDUCT AND INVESTIGATION PROCESS

 These initial steps may include, but are not limited to, the following:

 A. Contact Complainant.
 The Title IX Officer will contact the Complainant (if known) and encourage them to meet virtually or in person to discuss the nature and circumstances of the reported conduct, review relevant documentation that is available, and describe the various options available to them.

 B. Review Supportive Measures.
 Regardless of whether a Complainant decides to participate in an adjudication process, they may be entitled to supportive measures as defined in the Definitions section of this Policy.

-If the Complainant declines to proceed with an investigation and does not submit a formal complaint, the Title IX Officer will weigh that request against NEC’s obligation to address any risk of harm to the Complainant and the community based on the allegations in a report and may sign a formal complaint against another party if it is determined that NEC is obligated to respond due to a concern related to the safety of the NEC community.
+If the Complainant declines to proceed with a Title IX investigation and does not submit a formal complaint, the Title IX Officer will weigh that request against NEC’s obligation to address any risk of harm to the community based on the allegations in a report and may sign a formal complaint against another party if deemed necessary.
 In such situations, the Title IX Officer and/or NEC is not a party and will provide notice, as set forth below, to both the Complainant and Respondent.